zox-homework/zox-homework/README.md

 It's my homework project.
-There I'm trying to be a teamlead.
+Here I'm trying to be a teamlead.
-So I create an organization and invite some colleagues.
+So I created an organization and invite some colleagues.